Hires

 • No students accepted from NSE members within my own state

-• STUDENTS FROM QUEBEC: English language proficiency must be confirmed after placement.
-FOR ALL STUDENTS: Course access can be difficult and students must be flexible with desired courses.
+• FOR ALL STUDENTS: Course access can be difficult and students must be flexible with desired courses.
 Students must meet all prerequisites.
+STUDENTS FROM QUEBEC: English language proficiency must be confirmed after placement.

 Exchange Preferences